BGXTechnology/BGX/Platform/bgx/README.md

 Documentation for how to run and extend Sawtooth is available here: https://sawtooth.hyperledger.org/docs/

-Hyperledger Sawtooth Core Developers Setup Guide can be found here: [BUILD.md](BUILD.md)
+Hyperledger BGX-Sawtooth Core Developers Setup Guide can be found here: [BUILD.md](BUILD.md)

 Running examples of Sawtooth blockchains can be found here: https://sawtooth.hyperledger.org/examples/